-When my son told me he was traveling to France, I asked him to look her up.
+When my son told me he would be passing through Paris, I asked him to look her up.
 I told him where he could find her – but I doubted she would still be there.

-My last glimpse of her was on a subway platform in Paris.
+My last glimpse of her was on a subway platform.
 She was waving goodbye.
 The station was big and she was a tiny girl, no larger than a mouse it seemed.
-She wore a red beret, a short skirt and a silk blouse.
-As my train pulled away from the station, her long black hair lay against the white blouse and was visible from far down the track.
+She wore a red beret, a black skirt and a white blouse.
+As my train pulled away from the station, her long black hair lay against the blouse and was visible from far down the track.

 From my telling of it, this may seem a sad good-bye but it was not.
 We were both laughing as hard as people can laugh.
 It is a good memory to hang onto: a beautiful woman so drunk that everything in the world seemed a comedy.